-The main four aspects of the sentiment analysis problem are Object identification, Feature extraction, Orientation classification and Integration.
+The common interest areas where Artificial Intelligence (AI) meets sentiment analysis can be viewed from four aspects of the problem and the aspects can be grouped as Object identification, Feature extraction, Orientation classification and Integration.
 The existing reported solutions or available systems are still far from being perfect or fail to meet the satisfaction level of the end users.
 The main issue may be that there are many conceptual rules that govern sentiment and there are even more clues (possibly unlimited) that can convey these concepts from realization to verbalization of a human being.
 Human psychology may provide the unrevealed clues and govern the sentiment realization.
-The important issues that need attention include how various psychological phenomena can be explained in computational terms and which AI concepts and computer modeling methodologies will prove most useful from the psychologist's point of view.
+The important issues that need attention include how various psychological phenomena can be explained in computational terms and which AI concepts and computer methodologies will be proved as the most useful ingredients from the psychologist's point of view.

-Since our previous two workshops in conjunction with the International Joint Conference on NLP (IJCNLP) in Chiang Mai, Thailand during Nov.
-7-13, 2011 and with the International Conference on Computational Linguistics (COLING) in Mumbai, India during Dec.
-8-15, 2012 were quite successful (with 20 and 14 submissions and more than 30 participants from many countries), we are planning to conduct our next workshop in conjunction with the International Joint Conference on NLP (IJCNLP) in Nagoya, Japan during Oct.
-14-19, 2013.
+Since our previous three workshops in conjunction with the International Joint Conference on NLP (IJCNLP) in Chiang Mai, Thailand during Nov.
+7-13, 2011, International Conference on Computational Linguistics (COLING) in Mumbai, India during Dec.
+8-15, 2012, and with the International Joint Conference on NLP (IJCNLP) in Nagoya, Japan during the period October 14-18, 2013 were quite successful (with 20, 14, and 10 submissions and more than 30 participants from many countries).
+Prof. Eduard Hovy and Prof. James Martin were the keynote speakers for the first and second versions of this workshop respectively.
+We are planning to conduct our next workshop in conjunction with the International Joint Conference on Artificial Intelligence (IJCAI) in New York, USA during July 9–15, 2016.

-Inspired by the objectives we aimed at in the first two editions of the workshop, the warm responses and feedbacks we received from the participants and attendees and the final outcome, the purpose of the proposed 3rd edition of the Workshop on Sentiment Analysis where AI meets Psychology (SAAIP 2013) is to create a framework for presenting and discussing the challenges related to sentiment, opinion and emotion analysis in the ground of NLP.
+Inspired by the objectives we aimed at in the first three editions of the workshop, the warm responses and feedbacks we received from the participants and attendees and the final outcome, the purpose of the proposed 4th edition of the Workshop on Sentiment Analysis where AI meets Psychology (SAAIP 2016) is to create a framework for presenting and discussing the challenges related to sentiment, opinion, emotion, and mood analysis in the ground of NLP.